-Amy Newport, Event & Engagement Coordinator – Oregon
+Amy Newport, Community Outreach and Employee Engagement Manager – Oregon

 Amy joined the Kendall family in 2005.
 As a child she wanted to be either a child psychologist, teacher, or something that would allow her to be an advocate for children.
 Who knew that starting a career in the automotive industry would afford her the opportunity to do just that!